navistratanalytics/Delivery-as-a-Service-DaaS-Market-/README.md

-# Delivery-as-a-Service (DaaS) Market Size to Reach USD 150.29 Billion in 2032

 The Delivery-as-a-Service (DaaS) Market was USD 36.47 Billion in 2024 and is expected to register a revenue CAGR of 19.8 % during the forecast period.

 📄 **[Request a Free Copy of the Report](https://navistratanalytics.com/request-free-sample/838)**